1902 – Sunlight Chambers, Parliament Street, Dublin

 Designed as Dublin offices for Lord Lever (of Lever Brothers), by the Liverpool architect Edward Ould who also designed Port Sunlight.
 Built in a romantic Italianate style with its wide overhanging eaves, tiled roof, and arcaded upper floors, the building boasts one of the most unusual architectural features in Dublin – two multicoloured terracotta friezes depicting the history of hygiene.
-Until recently these friezes were quite dirty but a restoration last year restored the building to its multicoloured brilliance.
+Until recently these friezes were quite dirty but a restoration restored the building to its multicoloured brilliance.
+Conrad Dressler, a sculptor and potter was engaged to design and craft the series of four roundels and twelve panels around the three faces of the building.
+The glazed ceramic friezes were made in Dressler’s own pottery works in Buckinghamshire.

 The building met with resistance from architects in Dublin at the time due to the fact that a foreign architect had been hired (Lutyens also had this problem around this time).
 Upon its completion, ‘The Irish Builder’ referred to it as the ugliest building in Dublin, while a few years later the same journal called it ‘pretentious and mean’.